A nation of 50 States, the United States of America is the 3rd largest country in the world behind Russia and Canada.

-With thousands relocating every year, it’s important that where, why, how and what you are moving for is right for you.
+With thousands relocating every year, it’s important to determine exactly where, why, how, and what you are moving for, and that it is the right decision for you.

-With a vast amount of land, a wide variety of cities, and a crazy amount of suburbs with each city, it can be challenging to choose where to relocate.
+With a vast amount of land, a wide variety of cities, and a crazy number of suburbs in each city, it can be a huge challenge to pinpoint the perfect location.

-If you’re looking for some more advice on moving to the USA in 2021, here are 50 emigrating facts for expats moving to the USA from UK:
+If you’re looking for some more advice on moving to the USA, here are 50 emigrating facts for ex-pats moving to the USA from UK!

 1. Before Setting Off